underthehai/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC18 - View accommodation in travel plan**
+**Use case: UC17 - View accommodation in travel plan**

  **MSS**

  1. User <ins>navigates to a specific travel plan (UC1)</ins>
-2. User requests to view accommodation.
+ 2. User requests to view accommodation
-3. Wanderlust shows the list of accommodation.
+ 3. Wanderlust shows the list of accommodation

      Use case ends.

  **Extensions**

  * 1a.
 User is at the top directory.
      * 1a1.
 User requests to view accommodation.
      * 1a2.
 Wanderlust shows an error message.

      Use case ends.

  * 2a.
 The input command format is invalid.
      * 2a1.
 Wanderlust shows an error message.

        Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements